WAME

-WAME (550 AM) is a radio station broadcasting a classic country format.
-Licensed to Statesville, North Carolina, United States.
-The station is owned by Statesville Family Radio Corporation.
+WAME (550 AM) is a radio station licensed to Statesville, North Carolina, United States, broadcasting a classic country format.
+The station is owned by William Blevins and Signal Hill Media Partners, LLC.
 WAME's programming can also be heard on FM on 92.9 MHz over translator W225BD, which transmits with 19 watts.

 The programming is currently a mix of locally produced programming and Dial Global's Classic Hit Country format.

 History

 Duke Family

 The station on 550 AM in Statesville, North Carolina began in 1955 as WDBM, and operated only during daytime hours with licensed power of 500 watts.
 WDBM was founded by Walter A. Duke.
 In 1967, the Duke family started WDBM-FM at 96.9 FM, now known as WKKT, which initially was simulcast with WDBM.
 WDBM-FM continued to broadcast easy-listening music in the evenings after WDBM signed off.

 Ferguson Family

 In 1973, the Duke family sold the both stations to the Ferguson Family.
 The new owners separated the operations of the AM and FM, and the AM began broadcasting a country music format.
 The FM was given the calls WOOO and on-air was called "Triple-O 97".